Stock market today: Wall Street's rally fades after Tesla and Netflix fall

-NEW YORK (AP) — Stocks are drifting Thursday following a mixed set of profit reports as Wall Street’s momentum cools a bit.
+NEW YORK (AP) — Stocks are slipping Thursday following a mixed set of profit reports, forcing a cooldown for Wall Street’s torrid rally.

-The S&P 500 was 0.1% lower in early trading, coming off its highest close since early April 2022 and its seventh gain in the last eight days.
-The Dow Jones Industrial Average was up 169 points, or 0.5%, at 35,321, as of 9:45 a.m.
-Eastern time, and the Nasdaq composite was 0.4% lower.
+The S&P 500 was 0.3% lower in morning trading, coming off its highest close since early April 2022 and its seventh gain in the last eight days.
+The Dow Jones Industrial Average was up 261 points, or 0.7%, at 35,322, as of 11 a.m.
+Eastern time.
+The Nasdaq composite was 1.3% lower and on track for its worst drop in six weeks.

 Two of the most popular stocks, Netflix and Tesla, helped weigh on the market after the companies reported how much profit they earned during the spring.

-Tesla fell 4.6% despite reporting stronger profit and revenue than expected.
+Tesla tumbled 7.3% despite reporting stronger profit and revenue than expected.
 Analysts said investors may be concerned about how profitable the electric vehicle maker will be after cutting prices.
 Planned factory downtime during the summer for upgrades could also weigh on its upcoming results.

 Because Tesla is one of the most valuable companies on Wall Street, its stock movements carry extra weight on the S&P 500 and other indexes.

-Netflix sank 7.8% despite also reporting stronger profit than expected.
-One important measure for the company, how much revenue it makes from each paid membership on average, fell during the quarter from a year earlier.
+Netflix sank 8.7% despite also reporting stronger profit than expected.
+One important measure for the company, how much revenue it makes from paid memberships on average, fell during the quarter from a year earlier.

-Banks have been under heavy scrutiny since three failed this spring under the heavy weight of high interest rates.
-They all buckled under the pressure of customers suddenly fleeing together en masse.
+Banks have been under heavy scrutiny since three failed earlier this year under the heavy weight of high interest rates.
+They all buckled under the pressure of customers suddenly pulling out their deposits all at once.

-The biggest loss in the S&P 500 came from Discover Financial, which slid 14.1%.
-It disclosed that it was working with regulators to resolve an accounting error dating back to 2007 that misclassified some credit card accounts.
-It also said it was suspending share buybacks while it conducts an internal review.
+The biggest loss in the S&P 500 came from Discover Financial, which slid 15%.
+Its results for the latest quarter fell short of forecasts, and it disclosed it was working with regulators to resolve an accounting error dating back to 2007 that misclassified some credit card accounts.
+It also said it was pausing buybacks of its stock while it conducts an internal review.

 In the bond market, yields were climbing after a report suggested the job market remains remarkably solid.
 Fewer workers applied for unemployment benefits last week than expected, an indication that layoffs aren't worsening.